JosiahBessler/Genesis-Field-Theory/UCP/README.md

 AI-assisted formalization (mathematical exposition, derivations, documentation)

-Theory-based derivations (no known empirical tuning — to the best of my knowledge, the UCP used in the SPARC rotation-curve tests contains no empirical tuning to observational data)
+Theory-based derivations (no known empirical tuning — To the best of my knowledge, the UCP profile used here was not tuned using SPARC rotation-curve data.
+During development, I explored several lensing-motivated band-mix simulations to understand what spectral-band combinations could plausibly produce realistic dark-field lensing behavior.
+These exploratory checks were theoretical and did not involve any SPARC galaxy data.
+Once the CSV profile was fixed, it was applied uniformly across all galaxies, with only amplitude and scale radius fitted per galaxy.)

 Independent numerical testing (rotation-curve fitting and model comparison)